Published on May 8th, 2020 and Updated on March 26th, 2021

 - Poses that are straining and too difficult – Yoga is a practice that builds upon itself over time.
 If a pose is too difficult, it might be better to sit it out and wait the next pose—while you wait, focus on your breath and how your body feels.

 With any type of prenatal exercise, it’s important to modify the workout routine as the pregnancy progresses.
 Poses that may be doable in the first trimester may no longer be comfortable in the second trimester or third, so be sure to adjust your prenatal workout as needed.
+Most importantly, listen to your body—if you get any pelvic cramping, pain, spotting, or new discomforts, you should stop and talk with your pregnancy care provider about an exercise routine that is best fit for you.

 Connecting With Your Breath, Connecting With Your Baby